-- (a) The Port Operator may vary any Standard Terms or develop proposed Standard Terms for further Standard Services, provided always that: - (i) the Standard Terms are consistent with the requirements of this document; and - (ii) the Port Operator complies with section 127(10) and (11) of the Act in respect of any variation. - (b) The Port Operator may withdraw a Service as a Standard Service by withdrawing the Standard Terms for that Service provided that the Port Operator complies with sections 127(10) and (11) of the Act in respect of any withdrawal.
+- (a) The Port Operator may vary any Standard Terms, provided always that: - (i) the Standard Terms are consistent with the requirements of this access policy; and - (ii) the Port Operator complies with section 127(10) of the Act in respect of any variation.

+(b) The Port Operator may withdraw a Service as a Standard Service by withdrawing the Standard Terms for that Service provided that the Port Operator complies with section 127(10) of the Act in respect of any withdrawal.